Madison Cawthorn, 24, beats Trump's pick in North Carolina GOP House primary

 Cawthorn won despite his opponent being endorsed by President Donald Trump, who tweeted his praise of her record earlier this month.

-The two newcomers faced off against each other after incumbent Mark Meadows chose not to seek reelection after being named Mr. Trump's chief of staff.
-Meadows also endorsed Bennett
+The two newcomers faced off against each other after incumbent Mark Meadows chose not to seek reelection to be Mr. Trump's chief of staff.
+Meadows also endorsed Bennett.

-A similar dynamic played out in Kentucky, where Republican Rep. Thomas Massie won renomination for a sixth term.
-The Associated Press described him as "a libertarian-minded maverick who often clashes with GOP leaders."

-Mr. Trump attacked Massie in March, calling him a "disaster for America" after Massie made lawmakers come back to Washington during the pandemic to vote on an economic relief package.

 Despite beating a Trump-endorsed candidate, Cawthorn said the election's outcome wasn't a rebuke of the president.